iamrichardjones/acronymfinder/README.md

 This project allows you to enters letters that you want to memorise and then it returns (hopefully) a more memorable acronym to help jog your memory.

+And I could not do a project on mnemonics without referencing xkcd: https://xkcd.com/992/

 TODO:
 * better names for classes
 * create the importer to read from a file